 Find answers to frequently asked questions (FAQs) about nominations and eligibility.

 Congratulations to the 2018 Queensland Literary Awards winners and finalists.

 Celebrate the success of Queensland Writers Fellowship recipients.

 View information about the Queensland Literary Awards judges.

 Stay up to date with the 2019 program by following the Queensland Literary Awards on Facebook and Twitter.

 To contact the State Library of Queensland about the Queensland Literary Awards, please email firstname.lastname@example.org.

 The Glendower Award for an Emerging Queensland Writer is supported by Jenny Summerson through the Queensland Library Foundation.

-A Queensland Writers Fellowship is supported by Crowd Giving 2018 donors through the Queensland Library Foundation.
+A Queensland Writers Fellowship is supported by the Hocking Mackie Family through the Queensland Library Foundation.